-Two remembrance trees are waiting to be decorated for those wanting to hang a star for loved ones lost or who would not be home this Christmas - with the act helping to raise money and awareness for a special cause.
+Two remembrance trees are waiting to be decorated for those wanting to hang a star for special cause.

 For the third year, Waipuna Hospice has teamed up with Farmers Tauranga and Bayfair to place a remembrance tree in each of their stores.